MAY 18-21, 2026 AT THE HILTON SAN FRANCISCO UNION SQUARE, SAN FRANCISCO, CA

 Florian Kerschbaum | University of Waterloo |

-Fnu Suya | University of Tennessee, Knoxville |
+FNU Suya | University of Tennessee, Knoxville |

 Frank Piessens | KU Leuven |